Capacity: 18,128 (all seated)

 There is the Sports Bar underneath the Frank Beattie Stand, which welcomes away fans (although children are not admitted) as does the nearby Park Hotel.
 Gordon Duff recommends the Howard Arms, in Glencairn Square, which is only a few minutes walk away from the ground.
 Otherwise, Rugby Park is under a 10 minute walk from the town centre where there are plenty of bars to be found and including the football friendly Portmann Hotel bar and the Brass & Granite on Grange Street.
 There is also a Wetherspoons pub on Portland Street called the Wheatsheaf Inn.
 Both this Wetherspoons pub and the Brass & Granite are both listed in the CAMRA Good Beer Guide.

-If you require hotel accommodation in Kilmarnock, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Kilmarnock then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from Rugby Park (shown as distance from Centre on the hotels listing).
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 From the A71, take the A759 towards Kilmarnock.
 Eventually the ground will appear on your left.
 Turn left off the A735 into South Hamilton Road and left again into Rugby Road for the ground.
 The ground is quite well signposted around the town.